-Local Government and Autonomy: If Ukrainian complaints about centralized rule from Moscow are now a thing of the past, regions and cities outside the capital may soon begin grumbling about centralized rule from Kiev.
-Ukrainians in Lviv blamed the failure of the republic parliament in Kiev to pass a law on privatization for the absence of privately-owned or - run establishments in Lviv.
+LOCAL GOVERNMENT AND AUTONOMY: If Ukrainian complaints about centralized rule from Moscow are now a thing of the past, regions and cities outside the capital may soon begin grumbling about centralized rule from Kiev.
+Ukrainians in Lviv blamed the failure of the republic parliament in Kiev to pass a law on privatization for the absence of privately-owned or -run establishments in Lviv.
 When asked why Lviv authorities had to wait for legislative initiatives on economic reform from Kiev, they seemed nonplussed and uncomprehending.

 There may indeed be good reasons for economic reform to be introduced uniformly all over a republic as large as Ukraine: for example, freeing prices on goods in one region would send consumers to areas where low state-subsidized prices remained in effect.
 But there are differences among Ukraine's regions, both in objective level of development and popular attitudes, and legislators might take these differences into account when deliberating economic and administrative reforms.
 In any case, competing claims for jurisdiction between regional and local authorities vis-a-vis Kiev may soon erupt, especially if the Supreme Council dallies with economic reform, to the great displeasure of many in western Ukraine.
-At the same time, allowing greater local autonomy could also help resolve problems that currently have a primarily national tinge, such in Crimea or Trans-Carpathia, as Vyacheslav Chornovil projected to Vysokii Zamok on November 30.
+At the same time, allowing greater local autonomy could also help resolve problems that currently have a primarily national tinge, such as in Crimea or Trans-Carpathia, as Vyacheslav Chornovil projected to Vysokii Zamok on November 30.
 Satisfying Odessa's desire to become a free economic zone could be another case in point.

 In this connection, there were several local polls on December 1 which reflected regional issues connected with the status of national minorities.
 In the Transcarpathian region in western Ukraine, which borders on Hungary, Slovakia and Poland, has a significant Hungarian and other minority populations, and where 92.5 percent of those voting backed Ukrainian independence, 78 percent also favored the idea of their oblast becoming a "special self-governing territory" within Ukraine.
 Radio Liberty reported that over 80 percent of the largely ethnic Hungarian Berehovo district voted in a special poll to give their locality the status of a special "national district."
 And while voters in Chernivtsy oblast backed Ukrainian independence by a 92.8 percent margin, according to Radio Liberty, ethnic Romanians are reported to have boycotted the referendum in several villages.
-The oblast is one of the areas on which Romania has made territorial claims.
+The oblast is one of the areas on which Romania has indicated territorial claims.

 Perhaps the most problematic issue from the standpoint of maintaining Ukraine's territorial integrity is the Crimean issue.

-While the predominantly Russian population of Crimea voted on December 1 to support Ukrainian independence by a narrow margin (54 percent), on the eve of the referendum the parliament of Crimea passed a referendum law which could pave the way to a possible vote on secession from Ukraine.
+While the predominantly Russian population of Crimea voted on December 1 to support Ukrainian independence by a narrow margin (54 percent), on the eve of the referendum Crimea's parliament passed a referendum law which could pave the way to a possible vote on secession from Ukraine.
 During the last few years, there have been various movements in Crimea advocating secession or joining Russia.
 Crimea's current status is somewhat unclear: in a controversial referendum in January 1991, an overwhelming majority of the Crimean populace approved a proposal to reestablish a Crimean Autonomous Soviet Socialist Republic.
+Since then, Crimea has been an autonomous republic, but within Ukraine, and its future status may be a subject of contention.